hidden-level/open-track-data/README.md

 The standard itself is comprised of 2 major documents:

-1. A json schema file describing the JSON structures in detail.
+1. A markdown file containing the standard.
-2. A supplementary markdown file.
+2. A json schema file describing the JSON record structures in detail.

 It also holds some basic examples of valid files used for parsing.